pranavks/student-portal/README.md

 https://pranavks.github.io/student-portal/

-(Chrome may show a dangerous site warning, please ignore it.
-It's just because of the table asking name, email id, etc.)
+(Note : Browsers may show it as dangerous site because it has input fields asking personal info and thus misinterprets it as phishing.
+Kindly click on 'Details' - 'Visit this unsafe site' if you are using chrome.)

 ![Screenshot](https://github.com/pranavks/student-portal/blob/master/images/student-portal.jpg)